Discover the functional medicine approach to solve acne for good.

 This approach also helps people understand what caused their acne and why, so long after they’ve been in treatment, if acne comes back, they know what to do to reverse it.

-The functional medicine approach to acne
+The Melbourne Functional Medicine approach to acne

 CASE STUDY: Andrea

-Andrea* had been struggling with acne for 9 years - since she was 16 years of age.
+Andrea* from Melbourne had been struggling with acne for 9 years - since she was 16 years of age.
 Over the years she had taken 3 courses of Roaccutane, and several rounds of antibiotics.
 Each time, it worked while she was taking either drug, but as soon as she stopped treatment, the acne returned.
 Andrea was a health professional dealing with her own patients every day, and it was having a big impact on her personally and professionally.
 She didn’t like her workplace very much, and wanted to look for another job, however having acne was affecting her self confidence in terms of applying for other jobs.
 After urinary hormone metabolite testing, some hormonal imbalances were identified.
 Her family history also pointed towards hormonal imbalances - her parents had each had acne, and there were issues with fertility and miscarriages on one side of her family, therefore it was likely that genetics played a role.
 The urine testing showed that detoxifying oestrogen was a challenge, that she had an oestrogen - progesterone imbalance, and slightly high testosterone levels.
 After addressing those balances using herbal medicine, nutrients, and lifestyle factors, Andrea’s skin started clearing up.
 Andrea has now been acne free for the last 4 years - without any recurrence like she experienced with Roaccutane and antibiotics.

 (*not her real name)